zwc1625/reading-errors-and-debugging-how-tests-work-nyc01-seng-ft-080320/README.md

 end
 ```

-`describe` is a method provided by our test library, Rspec.
+`describe` is a method provided by our test library, RSpec.
 We'll go into depth
 on methods soon, but briefly: methods let us group up a set of statements into a
 sort of bundle.
 Whenever that bundle's name is called, all the statements inside
 are called in order.
 This is incredibly useful when we need to run the same
 statements over and over (as we do running and rerunning tests).

 The `describe` method holds our tests.
 Just after `describe` is a string,
 `"./calculator.rb"`.
-Here, Rspec is telling us that the tests that come
+Here, RSpec is telling us that the tests that come
 afterwords will be about the file `calculator.rb`.
 We see the first one inside
-another Rspec method, `it`:
+another RSpec method, `it`:

 ```ruby
 it "contains a local variable called first_number that is assigned to a number" do